regisb/openedx-install/README.md

 # Open edX: The "Install From Scratch" Manual

-What follows are the instructions for installing an [Open edX](https://open.edx.org/) instance ([Ficus](https://open.edx.org/blog/ficus-winter-20162017-release-open-edx-here) release) from scratch.
+What follows are the instructions for installing an [Open edX](https://open.edx.org/) instance ([Ginkgo](https://open.edx.org/blog/ginkgo-2017-summer-release-open-edx-platform-here) release) from scratch.
 The instructions below *do not* rely on Ansible playbooks for deployment.

 ## Important notes, FAQ and disclaimer

 The instructions listed here do not constitute a one-click install (not *at all*).
 You will need to read the various configuration files and understand what all the commands do.
 As such, it's an installation manual for experts only.

 **Do I need this?
 Why not just use the Ansible playbooks?** Great question!
 Of course, the instructions listed here are heavily inspired by the Ansible playbooks from the [edx/configuration](https://github.com/edx/configuration/) repository.
 The playbooks are the current canonical way of installing an Open edX instance, either on a local or distributed environment.
 However, we feel there are many cases where the playbooks are not adequate.
 In particular, it is extremely difficult to understand what the playbooks do if you are not both an Ansible and an Open edX expert.
 As a consequence, many Open edX administrators do not know very well what services are run, how they coordinate, where to look for information, etc. Also, Open edX has gained an unfair reputation as a very complex piece of software that is difficult to administer.
-By decomposing the install process in simple steps, we hope to dispell that myth.
+By decomposing the install process in simple steps, we hope to dispel that myth.

 **I have followed all the instructions but my Open edX install doesn't have feature X.** Open edX supports a gazillion optional features.
 The instructions given in this manual are for a minimal Open edX install.
-For instance, we explicitely disable the discussion forums.
+For instance, we explicitly disable the discussion forums.
 If you wish to activate a particular feature, we suggest you start with a minimal install and then follow the specific instructions from the Open edX documentation for that feature.

 **The instructions don't work!
 Where can I ask for help?** There are many ways for you to get help from the Open edX community: see the [Getting Help](https://open.edx.org/getting-help) page.
 Note however that edX (or Ned!) is *not* responsible for maintaining this particular set of instructions.
 If you feel you have stumbled upon an issue that is specifically related to the current set of instructions, please open a [Github issue](https://github.com/regisb/openedx-install/issues) where you describe your problem in details.